luschool/luschool.github.io/README.md

-These changes were made with Github Desktop + Atom to test cross platform.
+These changes were made with Github Desktop + Atom to test cross platform ease of access.

 ## Welcome to GitHub Pages